AutonomyLab/avon/README.txt

 Avon
 ======

-A C library that implements an HTTP interface to robot simulators.
+A C library that implements an HTTP interface to robot simulators, using REST semantics and JSON XDR.

 Authors
 -------